 What is an Honors Internship?

-Students may only enroll in HON 275 or HON 375 if they participate in a specialized, employment-based opportunity that is specially monitored and constructed to produce specific outcomes related directly to an academic field.
-Thus, regular employment that a student may have outside of coursework is not eligible to be an Honors Internship.
-Honors Internships may only coincide with employment (compensated or not) engaged specifically for the learning and credit that comes from the defined experience.
+Students may only enroll in HON 275 or HON 375 if they participate in a specialized, employment-based opportunity that is monitored and constructed to produce specific outcomes related directly to an academic field.
+Thus, regular employment that a student may have outside of coursework is not eligible to be an honors internship course.

-Students must work a minimum of 150 hours within the selected organization or entity during the semester to receive three hours Honors credit for the internship.
-Students who wish to enroll in an Honors Internship for one semester will enroll in HON 275; students who are enrolling for a second semester of Honors Internship credit will enroll in HON 375.
+Students must work a minimum of 150 hours within the selected organization during a semester to be eligible to take HON 275 or HON 375.
+Students who wish to enroll in an Honors Internship course for one semester will enroll in HON 275; students who are enrolling for a second semester of Honors Internship credit will enroll in HON 375.
 The second semester of internship credit may be gained from either the same internship that continues into a subsequent semester or an entirely different internship opportunity.

-How do I create and enroll in an Honors Internship course?
+How do I enroll in an Honors Internship course?

 To enroll in an Honors Internship course (HON 275 or HON 375), students must submit the Honors Internship Application (see below).
-The application also requires students to submit on official letterhead of the sponsoring organization or entity a signed statement from your internship supervisor stating: 1) confirmation that you have been accepted to participate in this internship, 2) all duties associated with the internship, 3) the amount of hours total you will serve in the internship, 4) the amount of hours per week you will serve for the internship, 5) the start and completion dates of the internship, 6) names and contact information of relevant supervisors, and 7) compensation (if any) for duties performed.
+The application also requires students to submit on official letterhead of the sponsoring organization a signed statement from the internship supervisor stating 1) confirmation that you have been accepted to participate in this internship, 2) all duties associated with the internship, 3) the number of total hours you will serve in the internship, 4) the amount of hours per week you will serve for the internship, 5) the start and completion dates of the internship, 6) names and contact information of relevant supervisors, and 7) compensation (if any) for duties performed.

 What is the deadline to submit the Honors Internship Application?